plewis/plewis.github.io/phylogenetics/papers.md

 Sytsma, K. J., and L. D. Gottlieb.
 1986.
 Chloroplast DNA evidence for the origin of the genus _Heterogaura_ from a species of _Clarkia_ (Onagraceae).
 PNAS 83: 5554-5557.
 (Outgroup may be part of ingroup) (Jan-16)

+Thorne, J. L., H. Kishino, and I. S. Painter.
+1998.
+Estimating the rate of evolution of the rate of molecular evolution.
+Molecular Biology and Evolution 15: 1647-1657.
+(Correlated relaxed clocks)

 Van Den Bussche, R., Baker, R., Huelsenbeck, J. P., and Hillis, D. M. 1998.
 [Base compositional bias and phylogenetic analyses: A test of the “flying DNA” hypothesis.](https://doi.org/10.1006/mpev.1998.0531) Molecular Phylogenetics and Evolution, 10(3), 408–416.
 (Feb 15)

 Whelan, S., and N. Goldman.
 2001.
 A general empirical model of protein evolution derived from multiple protein families using a maximum likelihood approach.
 Molecular Biology and Evolution, 18, 691-699.
 (WAG amino acid model) (Apr 11)